chege4179/chege4179/README.md

 Hi 👋 My name is Peter Chege
 ============================

-Software Developer
+Android Developer
 ------------------

-I am also a software developer specializing in mobile development with android.
-I have been doing android development for 2 years now.
+I am a native android developer based in Nairobi,Kenya.
+I have been doing android development for almost 3 years now.
 I also use JavaScript/Typescript with React.js, React Native, Next.js and Node.js/Express.js.

 * 🌍  I'm based in Nairobi Kenya
 * 🖥️  See my portfolio at [https://peterchege.me](http://peterchege.me)